goossaert/kingdb/doc/bench/benchmarks.md

 Benchmarks of KingDB v0.9.0-alpha and LevelDB v1.18
 ===================================================

-**IMPORTANT:** This document is still a work in progress.

 Date: April 9, 2015

 ##TL;DR

 Benchmarks were run for different value sizes, from 100 bytes to 1MB, using the benchmark framework of LevelDB.
-The benchmark file for KingDB can be found in `doc/bench/db_bench_kingdb.cc`.
+The benchmark program for KingDB can be found in `doc/bench/db_bench_kingdb.cc`

 - Random writes: KingDB is faster than LevelDB by 2-10x.
 - Sequential writes: KingDB and LevelDB are equivalent.
 - Overwrites: KingDB is faster than LevelDB by 2-14x
-- Random reads: KingDB is faster than LevelDB for random reads by 1.5-3x.
+- Random reads: Before compaction, KingDB is faster than LevelDB by 1.5-3x.
 However after compaction, LevelDB is faster than KingDB by around 1.7x.
 - Sequential reads: LevelDB is faster than KingDB by 3-50x.
 Yes, KingDB is really bad for sequential reads.
 - Compaction: LevelDB has faster compactions than KingDB, by 3-4x.